OfficeDev/open-xml-docs/docs/structure-of-a-wordprocessingml-document.md

 ## Minimum Document Scenario

 A **WordprocessingML** document is organized around the concept of stories.
-A story is a region of content in a <span class="keyword">WordprocessingML</span> document. <span class="keyword">WordprocessingML</span> stories include:
+A story is a region of content in a **WordprocessingML** document. **WordprocessingML** stories include:

 -   comment